Institut Barcelona d'Estudis Internacionals: Location

-Study programmes
+Study Programs

-IBEI's academic programme currently consists of four postgraduate courses: Master in International Relations, Master in International Security, Erasmus Mundus Master in Public Policy (Mundus MAPP) and Master in International Development.
-Summer Courses about topics of interest within the sphere of international relations and international economic policy are also organized every year.
-The teaching language is English, although the Master in International Relations has an English-Spanish bilingual option.
-Students are required of a college degree and an advanced level of English to enroll.
+IBEI offers four postgraduate courses: Master in International Relations, Master in International Security, Erasmus Mundus Master in Public Policy (Mundus MAPP), and Master in International Development.
+Summer courses are also organized every year.

 Master's in International Relations

-The Master's in International Relations was the first to be launched and gets the larger inflow of students.
+The Master's in International Relations was the first to be launched.
 It has an average of 90 students enrolled every year from more than 30 different nationalities.
 It's taught in two versions: bilingual (English-Spanish) and English, as well as full-time in one year or part-time in two.